Rocky Mountaineer Train Holidays

 Wildlife and storytelling

-Your charming hosts onboard not only keep you thoroughly entertained, but they also make sure you don’t miss a thing.
+When you go on Rocky Mountaineer holidays, your charming hosts onboard not only keep you thoroughly entertained, but they also make sure you don’t miss a thing.
 Each new turn of the track brings a new story, whether it’s about local Gold Rush history or driving in the last spike of the 100-year-old track.
-The hosts know these routes and rails intimately.
+The hosts know these routes and trails intimately.
 They also make sure you always have your camera ready when wildlife appears, as they pre-warn you of bears, eagles and ospreys spotted along the way.

 Upgrade to GoldLeaf